gpropf/clarity/README.md

 2. We need some way to register getter and setter methods for model data that is inside classes and has non-public access.

+3. `CanvasGrid` needs to have a more generic type for its color selection.
+Right now I have the 8 colors for the `PixelReactor` app in clarity-apps hardcoded in as the color choices for all CanvasGrids.
+This violates the principle of separating framework and app logic.

 3. ~~Event API~~.
 I now have the ClarityNode::installListenerGenerators() static method to allow the user to replace or augment the standard event listeners in their programs.

 4. ~~Speedtest needs to be put in the standard format used in Showcase.~~